Apple Studios, Savile Row, London

 The single version of ‘Don’t Let Me Down’ was recorded on this day, although further backing vocals were later added at Abbey Road prior to its release.
 Also taped during this session were seven versions of ‘Get Back’, the coda from one of which was used on the single.

 George Harrison had introduced ‘Old Brown Shoe’ during the previous day’s session.
-It had further work on this day, and after one of the takes The Beatles and Preston began experimenting with a stylophone.
-This is The Beatles’ only known use of the instrument popularised by Rolf Harris.
+It had further work on this day, and after one of the takes The Beatles and Preston began experimenting with a Stylophone.
+This is The Beatles’ only known use of the instrument popularised by Rolf Harris, which was brought to the session by Lennon.

 Another Harrisong, the future chart-topping single ‘Something’, made its debut during this session.
 Five versions were taped of the song, which still lacked some lyrics and final chords, and Harrison can be heard on the tapes asking for help finishing it off.
 “Just say what comes into your head each time,” Lennon tells him. “‘Attracts me like a cauliflower’.
 Until you get the word.”